microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDirectoryRoleDefinition.md

 ## Description

-Create a new Microsoft Entra ID `roleDefinition` object.
+Create a new Microsoft Entra ID `directoryRoleDefinition` object.

 ## Examples